Zelhorst92/1stMileStone-GymSite/README.md

 ### A function that an email will be send to the subscriber when subscribing
 Currently when you submit the form, it will go to a 'correctly submitted form checker' of the code institute.
-That ofcourse should be sent to an email address or database of the FitLife gym so that the costumerservice can contact the user.
+That ofcourse should be sent to an email address or database of the FitLife gym so that the costumer service can contact the user.
 Also the user should receive a copy of the submitted details as an email, possibly with an estimate on when they will be contacted.

 ### ~~A modal on succesfully submitting the sign-up form~~